What a coalition gives you

 What can go wrong

-• Ticket missing on a specific citizen.
-Your per- citizen admission ticket was not issued or was revoked.
-Per-citizen operators issue their own tickets; the coalition operator does not.
-Contact the per-citizen operator.
+ConnectTimeout.
+TheCoalitionConfigyou compiled in does not match what the operator is running.
+Recompile against the current release notes.- Ticket missing on a specific member.
+Your per- member admission ticket was not issued or was revoked.
+Per-member operators issue their own tickets; the coalition operator does not.
+Contact the per-member operator.

-• Confluence or standalone organism down.
+- An organism down.
 A committee lost majority.
-Other citizens continue; the affected component’s next commit is delayed.
+Other members continue; the affected component’s next commit is delayed.